DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

-Force `hisat2-build` to build a [large index](#small-and-large-indexes), even if the reference is less than ~ 4 billion nucleotides inlong.
+Force `hisat2-build` to build a [large index](#small-and-large-indexes), even if the reference is less than ~ 4 billion nucleotides long.

 </td></tr>
 <tr><td id="hisat2-build-options-a">